Continuous-Data/MSSQL-CICD-Helper/README.md

 # Introduction

 This repo contains a powershell module which helps and aids in CI / CD processes specifically for MSSQL (Microsoft SQL Server).
-The module was born because not every CI / CD tool supports the quirks often presented when trying to implement CI / CD in combination with SQL Server Projects (more on this in Background).
+The module was born because not every CI / CD tool supports the quirks often presented when trying to implement CI / CD in combination with SQL Server Projects.

-The main issue is that most current CI systems do not help in discovery of files to build / deploy which makes it difficult to automate building processes because your pipeline code needs to be customized for each solution / Database which you want running in your pipeline.
+The main issue is that most current CI systems do not help in discovery of files to build / deploy which makes it difficult to automate building / deploy processes because your pipeline code needs to be customized for each Solution / Database which you want running in your pipeline.
+This is most notable when first starting to work with CI systems and having to adjust your pipeline code for each database which is not according to the philosophy of make once, use many.
+It clutters your CI system and makes it less manageble.
+Also this is notable when switching from one CI system to another.
+Something which I often have to do at customers.

+As such I decided to make a powershell module / wrapper which is versatile and exchangable when you want to work with CI systems and MSSQL databases.

 MSSQL-CICD-Helper helps you automate further by not worrying how your SQL Solution is configured.
-Something i found which would often differ in each project / solution (definitely not a best practice ^^)
+Something i found which would often differ in each project / solution (definitely not a best practice ^^).

 ## Features